 - Remove the filter paper and gently rinse off the surface mud on the filter cake.

 - Measure the thickness of the filter cake to the nearest 1/32 nd of an inch, and note any relevant observations about filter cake quality (e.g., firm, slick, etc.).

 - Use the filtrate collected in the graduated measuring cylinder for the chemical analysis part of the mud checks.

 - Remove the used CO2 cartridge from the pressure assembly.

-- Wash the filter press components thoroughly and leave to dry, in preparation for future tests
+- Wash the filter press components thoroughly and leave them to dry in preparation for future tests.

 Why Fluid Loss Control Is Important?